projectbismark/bismark-passive/PRIVACY.md

 Summary
 -------

-BISmark-Passive collects specific, limited information about how and when devices on your home network access services and domains on the Internet.
-BISmark-Passive only collects the names and frequency of access to popular Internet sites and services. **BISmark-Passive never records the contents of your application sessions or any Personally Identifiable Information.**
+BISmark-Passive collects limited information about how and when devices on your home network access the Internet.
+Specifically, it only collects the names and frequency of access to popular Internet sites and services. **BISmark-Passive never records the contents of your application sessions or any Personally Identifiable Information.**

 Full Statement
 --------------